Storyflow Logo

 Descript logo

-Best for: Podcasters who use Descript's text-based editing.
-Not for: podcasters who edit in a separate DAW.
+Best for: Podcasters who use Descript's text-based editing and want a light outline next to it.
+Not for: podcasters who edit in a separate DAW or need season-level planning.

 Pricing: Free with limits.
 Hobbyist from $19/user/month.
 Creator from $35/user/month.

-Cons: Season-level planning is light, the editing-first paradigm means planning is secondary, pricing scales with hours.
+Cons: Season-level planning is light, the editing-first paradigm keeps planning secondary, pricing scales with transcription hours.

-Verdict: Descript is the right pick for text-edited podcasts with light planning.
+Verdict: Descript is the right pick for text-edited podcasts that want light planning attached to the editor.

 6. Perplexity Spaces (Best Guest and Topic Research)